 - When issuing its initial study approvals, the subsequent submissions will be treated separately and reviewed no earlier than the issuance of the initial study approvals.

-Import and Export Requirements
+Import and Export Requirements in Ukraine

 Import and export permits are not required.
 The study regulatory approval includes the authorization to import IMPs, non-IMPs, and study materials (in case information on the study materials was submitted within the initial submission).